topiaruss/eea.docker.zeoserver/Readme.md

-## Zeoserver Docker image
+## Zeoserver ready to run Docker image

- - HAProxy 1.5.14
+Docker image for ZEO server with `plone.recipe.zeoserver` full support (supports all plone.recipe.zeoserver options as docker environment variables).

 This image is generic, thus you can obviously re-use it within your non-related EEA projects.